University – Industry Collaboration

 Our Expectations from Collaboration

-Our primary expectations from collaborating firms for the graduation projects, carried out regularly since 2002, is expertise support.
+Our primary expectation from collaborating firms for the graduation projects, carried out regularly since 2002, is expertise support.
 This support, which usually comprises advice and information regarding issues related to design, production, marketing, and model making, requires 6-10 meetings throughout the semester (which become more frequent towards the end of the semester).
-These meetings are carried out either by the student visiting the firm’s premises, or by the firm’s representatives participating at various project presentations held at METU such as the initial ideas jury, preliminary jury and final jury.
+These meetings are carried out either by the student visiting the firm’s premises, or by the firm’s representatives participating at various project presentations held at METU such as preliminary jury and final jury.
+In addition the process of each student is monitored by studio staff members.